Why David Gergen’s Legacy Matters Now More Than Ever

 What Are Your Leadership Derailers?

-Here’s the thing: we all want to be better leaders.
-But too often we focus on what to do as leaders while neglecting what not to do.
-That’s where leadership derailers come in—the things that take us off track and inhibit our leadership effectiveness.
-If we want to be good leaders, we must be aware of … Read more
+Here’s the thing: you want to be a better leader.
+But you’re probably focusing on what to do as a leader while neglecting what not to do.
+That’s where leadership derailers come in—the things that take you off track and inhibit your leadership effectiveness.
+If you want to be a good leader, you must be … Read more

 Why Leaders Can’t Be Loners